arnemart/jsconf2k14/slides.md

 > The main "meat" is in the interpreter.
 This uses a multimethod that has an
 > implemtation of each befunge instruction.
 Each method receives the full
 > program state, and returns a new program state with its changes applied,
 > whatever they may be.
-A multimethod is basically a function that has different
+A multimethod is basically a function that has
-> implementation based on its arguments, so it's kinda like a functional switch-
+> different implementation based on its arguments, so it's kinda like a
-> statement.
+> functional switch-statement.

-> Everything uses the facebook immutable data structures library, because that
+> Everything uses the facebook immutable data structures library, because
-> was new and shiny when I started this.
-That's also what makes the "step back"
+> that was new and shiny when I started this.
+That's also what makes the
-> button in the web version work so well.
-It is probably a terrible idea when it
+> "step back" button in the web version work so well.
+It is probably a
-> comes to memory usage though.
+> terrible idea when it comes to memory usage though.

 ----